KaushalVasava/Tasks/README.md

 ⏰🔔 Reminders & Notifications:
 Make a reminder of your task or tasks or to-do list and get notified whenever you want.
 You will be notified via notification.
 - When you add reminders then they will be visible in a colored view on the task item.
-- When your reminder timer is gone then it will show in red color your reminder as overdue.
+- When your reminder timer is gone it will show in red color your reminder as overdue.

 🅰 Custom Font Size:
 You can choose your font size as per your choice.

 # Following Android component you will learn:
+- Kotlin
 - Jetpack Compose
 - Jetpack Compose Navigation
 - Single activity design